 Liberty Lending Consultants also pledges to help each customer not only achieve their dreams with their house purchase but also save money on their closing costs.

 When you are buying your first home, there are certain things that you will need your mortgage lender to offer.
 First-time buyers often need more assistance than those who are already on the property ladder.
-The following tips can help you find a mortgage lender that will be able to meet all your needs as a first-time buyer.
+The following tips can help you find mortgage bankers that will be able to meet all your needs as a first-time buyer.

 Your credit score and history are really important pieces of information that St. Louis mortgage lenders will use in assessing your application.
-It is a good idea to review these before you make your application so that you can see what the broker will see when they are looking at your application.
+It is a good idea to review these before you make your application so that you can see what the mortgage lender will see when they are looking at your application.

-Some lenders will work with state agencies to offer programs that can help a first-time homeowner.
+Some lenders will work with state agencies to offer programs that can help first-time homeowners.
 Borrowers may be offered a discount on the rate or assistance with the mortgage loan down payment.
 They may make this available to you by the bank if you are a veteran or public servant, or if you have student loans.

 The programs are often marketed by state agencies for housing and finance, but this doesn’t mean that you won’t be able to use the services of St. Louis mortgage companies.
 Many of these loans are actually managed by just this type of company.

 Doing research on this topic will save you time, money, and hassle.
 It will also help you feel less overwhelmed over time.
 After all, the purchase of a first home is a big step and it’s important to get the financing portion correct.
 In addition to veteran status and student loans, other financial criteria are evaluated.
-Credit score is an important factor, as well as total income and possible debt.
+A credit score is an important factor, as well as total income and possible debt.

 One of the next decisions will revolve around paying off the loan.
 Learning the difference between a fixed or floating rate is important.
 The other consideration is the size of the down payment.
 This is the upfront cost you will pay when you close on the home.
 It is based on a percentage of the total loan.
 Finally, with those pieces of information in place, it’s time to calculate the number of years until the loan is paid off.
 As you’ll read about in the next section, choosing a loan type is next.
 As a first-time home buyer, FHA is a prime option followed closely by VA and USDA loans.

 VA loans and USDA loans often do not require you to make a down payment.
 You will have to make a 3.5% deposit with FHA loans, but this is lower than you would get with other lenders.
-All three of these loans will also have a lower minimum credit score that is needed to be accepted.
+All three of these loans will also have a lower minimum credit score required to be accepted.
 The downside is that the total amount you can borrow also tends to be less than other lenders.
 Your monthly payment is also likely to include mortgage insurance and this can make it higher.

 There are many rate comparison tools that you can use to see what mortgage rates different companies are offering.
 While looking at APR can be a useful basis for comparison, it is not all that you need to think about.